valango/AdventOfCode_2021/README.md

 ### Diary

-* `day 01:` joined the races, with just xx hrs of delay 🐌🐌🐌
+* `day 01:` joined the races, with just 16 hrs of delay 🐌🐌🐌

 ### Track record
 My ranking placements and final times for puzzle 1 and 2 by days.
 The '_%_'